-30.9 Substitute Instructors
+29.9 Substitute Instructors

-(a) The Employer will advertise in each region on a yearly basis to develop and maintain a list of qualified substitute instructors available on a short term basis.

-(b) Substitute instructors will be paid in accordance with the "Substitute Hourly Rate" in the Instructor Salary Scale set out in Appendix 1.

-(c) Substitute instructors will not be covered by Article 30 (30.1 - 30.8) unless they work more than eighteen (18) class contact hours.
-Substitute instructors who work more than eighteen (18) class contact hours will become auxiliary employees.
+- (a) The Employer shall advertise in each region on a yearly basis to develop and maintain a list of qualified substitute instructors available on a short-term basis. - (b) Substitute instructors shall be paid in accordance with the "Substitute Hourly Rate" in the Instructor Salary Scale set out in Appendix 1. - (c) Substitute instructors shall not be covered by Article 29 (29.1 29.8) unless they work more than eighteen (18) class contact hours.
+Substitute instructors who work more than eighteen (18) class contact hours shall become non-regular employees.

-ARTICLE 31 - GENERAL CONDITIONS
+ARTICLE 30 - GENERAL CONDITIONS